Linear superposition as a core theorem of quantum empiricism: Introduction and Summary

-By and large, the aforesaid ideology is supported by the common belief---often certainty even \cite{englert}---that \qm\ is \emph{not} perturbative, its linearity is \emph{not} associated with linear approximation of something else, and that in general, it is \emph{not} extensible (ultimate \cite{colbeck}) and must be free of interpretations \cite{englert, fuchs1}.
-All of these concerns, in one way or another, are directly related to derivation of formula~\eqref{1}.
+By and large, the aforesaid ideology is supported by the common belief---often certainty even \cite{englert}---that \qm\ is \emph{not} perturbative, its linearity is \emph{not} associated with linear approximation of something else, and, in general, it is \emph{not} extensible (ultimate \cite{colbeck} and non"=deformable) and must be free of interpretations \cite{englert, fuchs1}.
+All of these concerns, in one way or another, are directly related to the derivation of formula~\eqref{1}.